How Do Fit, Styling, Use, and Structure Define the 5 Pant Types?

 Pleats can add controlled front volume, tapering narrows the visual line, cargo pockets add utility emphasis, and cropped hems highlight footwear.

-Small construction choices become easier to judge when fit and detail pant types shape silhouette and use.
+Small construction choices become easier to judge when fit details shape silhouette and use.

 Figure: fit and detail impact map supports pant type comparison without turning the guide into a product page.